Commercial Bridging Loans Explained

 Flexible requirements

-If the property you’re buying is unmortgageable, e.g. it’s derelict, a bridging loan could allow you to carry out repair work before you can secure a mortgage on it.
+If the property you’re buying is unmortgageable, e.g., derelict, a bridging loan could allow you to carry out repair work before you can secure a mortgage.

 What commercial bridge loans can be used for

-These are a few of the scenarios (not all) where a bridging loan and a commercial mortgage can work in conjunction with one another.
+These are a few of the scenarios (not all) in which a bridging loan and a commercial mortgage can work together.

 Some lenders might turn you down for a mortgage on a building that is in disrepair, but bridging finance providers can be more flexible.
 You could buy the property with a bridging loan, carry out the repairs and then take out a commercial mortgage based on its increased value for the exit.

-A bridging loan could give you the means to keep the deal alive, and the exit strategy could be either the sale of your previous property or refinancing the funds onto a commercial mortgage on the new one.
+• Chain breaks: Some commercial property owners might need to sell a property before they can buy a new one.
+Both deals are in motion, but the sale of their existing premises falls through, stopping the purchase.
+A bridging loan could give you the means to keep the deal alive, and the exit strategy could be either selling your previous property or refinancing the funds onto a commercial mortgage on the new one.

 Lenders and eligibility criteria